ZupIT/beagle-docs/content/en/android/customization/widgets/simple-custom-widget.md

 </LinearLayout>
 ```

-Now, you have to **create the** **component**:
+Now, it's time to create the component:

-1. Create a class and name it:`TitleIncreaseComponent`.
-This class will register how the component work and the business rule;
+1. Create a class and name it: `TitleIncreaseComponent`.
+It is in this class that sets how the component works and its business rule.
+Please keep in mind that the business rule of this component is only to increase and decrease the size of your Title.
+You can add any rule and configuration you wish.
 2. Copy and paste the class below:

 ```kotlin
 class TitleIncreaseComponent(context: Context) : LinearLayout(context) {